-How do you deal with a tragedy and death that does not make sense?
+How do you deal with tragedy and death that does not make sense?

+In 2021, four black girls ages 12 to 14 stabbed a 15-year-old girl inside a Walmart in Lake Charles, Louisiana, for no reason at all.
 On the same day in Panorama, L.A., a father was electrocuted trying to move a downed powerline that exploded in their yard.
-His daughter tried to save him by pulling him but died as well from electric shock.
+His daughter tried to save him but perished as well.

-Jesus came not to save us from troubles on earth but to prepare our place in heaven (John 12:44-50).
-In the meantime, we look forward to His promises and pray for His divine protection.
+Jesus came not to save us from earthly troubles but to prepare our place in heaven (John 12:44-50).
+“The shorter our life, the longer our heaven,” said Thomas De Witt Talmage.
+In the meantime, we look forward to the promises of Jesus as we pray for divine protection.

-“But those who trust in the Lord for help will find their strength renewed.
+“But those who trust the Lord for help will renew their strength.
 They will rise on wings like eagles; they will run and not get weary; they will walk and not grow weak.”